-Most people think of luxury when they think of Rhine Valley, however it’s possible to visit this beautiful region without breaking the bank.
-I absolutely love castles and vineyards, however I don’t have the money for a Viking River Cruise (I wish!).
-This is a guide to visiting the beautiful UNESCO Heritage site of the Upper Rhine Valley without sacrificing thousands of euros for a river cruise.
+Most people think of luxury when they think of Rhine Valley, however it’s possible to visit Rhine Valley on a budget .
+I absolutely love castles and vineyards, however I don’t have the money for a Viking River Cruise through Germany (I wish!).
+This is a guide to the Rhine Valley region visiting the beautiful UNESCO heritage sites of the Upper Rhine Valley without sacrificing thousands of euros for a river cruise.

 Note: This post uses affiliate links.
 Please read my disclosure for more information.